 - It speeds up the aging process.

 - It promotes the onset of psychological disorders, such as depression and anxiety.
-Stress can also trigger headaches.
+Stress may also trigger headaches.

 - It may contribute to diseases like hypertension, heart disease and diabetes.